saultyevil/CUDA-Edge-Reverse/README.md

 # CUDA Edge Reverse

-Based on my previous repository, "MPI_image_processing".
+Based on my previous repository, "MPI-Edge-Reverse".
 Takes in an edge image and re-creates the original image.
 The current implementation isn't perfect, but is a neat demonstration of using CUDA.

 ## Building